Telecominfraproject/wlan-cloud-ucentral-ui-libs/README.md

 # uCentral UI Library

 ## What is this?
-The uCentral UI Library is a library that will be used for different micro services clients part of the uCentral program such as [uCentralGW UI](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw-ui).
-To use the interface, you either need to run it on your machine for development or install it.
+The uCentral UI Library will be used for different micro services clients part of the uCentral program such as [uCentralGW UI](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw-ui).
+To use this library, you either need to run it on your machine for development or install it.

 ### Development